krushna06/The-Smartest-AI-Nutrition-Assistant/README.md

 ## How It Works

-- The app uses OpenAI's GPT-4 for natural language understanding and generation
+- The app uses Ollama's Qwen-2.5 for natural language understanding and generation
-- Food images are analyzed using GPT-4 Vision
+- Food images are analyzed using Ollama's LLaVA
 - Voice input is processed using the SpeechRecognition library
 - Session state maintains conversation history